Implement Dark Mode in TanStack Start

 export const setThemeServerFn = createServerFn({ method: "POST" })

-Our ultimate goal is simple: if the user should be shown a dark theme, we want to add a dark class to the root HTML tag.
+Our goal is simple: if the user prefers a dark theme, we should add a dark class to the root HTML tag before hydration.

 routes/__root.tsx